awsdocs/aws-cloud9-user-guide/doc_source/sample-cdk.md

 **Note**
 If the output displays a message that the stack does not define an environment and that AWS credentials could not be obtained from standard locations or no region was configured, make sure that your AWS credentials are set correctly in the IDE, and then run the ** `cdk deploy` ** command again\.
 For more information, see [Calling AWS services from an environment in AWS Cloud9](credentials.md)\.

 1. To confirm that the Amazon SNS topic and Amazon SQS queue were successfully deployed, send a message to the topic, and then check the queue for the received message\.
 To do this, you can use a tool such as the AWS Command Line Interface \(AWS CLI\) or the aws\-shell\.
-For more information about these tools, see the [AWS Command Line Interface and aws\-shell Sample for AWS Cloud9](sample-aws-cli.md)\.
+For more information about these tools, see the [AWS Command Line Interface and aws\-shell sample for AWS Cloud9](sample-aws-cli.md)\.

    For example, to send a message to the topic, with the terminal session still open in the IDE, use the AWS CLI to run the Amazon SNS** `publish` ** command, supplying the message's subject and body, the AWS Region for the topic, and the topic's Amazon Resource Name \(ARN\)\.